getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 For convenience, you can alternatively pass the `--finalize` flag to the `new` command which will immediately finalize the release.

 {% capture __alert_content -%}
-You dont have to upload the source files (referenced by source maps), but **without them the grouping algorithm will not be as strong**, and the UI will not show any contextual source.
+You don't have to upload the source files (referenced by source maps), but **without them the grouping algorithm will not be as strong**, and the UI will not show any contextual source.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"